Mrcubix/WheelAddon/README.md

 # Wheel Addon

-A plugin for OTD that add support for the touch wheel present in some Wacom tablets
+A plugin for OTD that add support for the Absolute Touch Wheel present in some Wacom tablets

 ## Supported Versions